 Article 12.7.1(b), subject to certain exceptions, prohibits a Party, with respect to investor rights, from imposing requirements in order to achieve a given level or percentage of domestic content.
 Many countries have used such provisions in the past as a development strategy to grow their economies via local content rules and related technology transfer/local working rules.
 To similar effect, Article 12.7.1(h) prohibits Parties from purchasing, using, or according preferences to their own domestic technologies.
 Most developed countries, including the US, achieved industrial development in part by fostering rules requiring local content, by favoring local industries, and by procuring and purchasing domestically.
-Now the US is intent on kicking away the technology ladder and preventing countries from also developing industrial policy to grow their technological base and industrial capacity.
+Now the US is intent on kicking away the technology bracketed text would exclude limited exceptions under Article 30 of TRIPS and would further exclude judicially granted licenses under Article 44.2.